Set member attributes

 This information (with the exception of custom parameters) is also captured in the Members CSV export, which you can generate from the Members tab.
 Additionally, if you've configured the Google Analytics integration, any custom parameters will be passed through to Google Analytics.

-The first time a potential member visits your site (with the Memberful plugin running) their "referrer" value is set.
+The first time a potential member visits your site (with the Memberful script running) their "referrer" value is set.
 So, even if they sign up later after coming in from a different link, as long as they're using the same browser, they'll get the original referrer value.

 An exception occurs if the member switches their browser or device or deletes local data in the browser before signing up.
 In such cases, the referrer can be set again.
 It's important to note that the value is stored in browser local storage (not a cookie), and various browsers have their own policies regarding how long this data persists per site.
 Typically, it will remain indefinitely unless a user manually clears it.